 When other people find out you are dying

 It is hard to predict how other people will react, and sometimes they may surprise you.
 Generally, the people who love you will feel as shocked and overwhelmed as you do.
-But they may try to keep their feelings to themselves so they don’t upset you.
+But they might try to keep their feelings to themselves so they don’t upset you.
 Some people may try to be cheerful, and pretend that nothing is wrong.
-This may hurt and make you feel as if they don’t care.
+This might hurt and make you feel as if they don’t care.
 You may want them to be more realistic and allow you to express your feelings.

-You may feel angry if you feel that you can’t talk honestly and openly to the people around you.
+You might feel angry if you feel that you can’t talk honestly and openly to the people around you.
 Some of your relatives may be angry, as if they feel you are giving up and not fighting the cancer hard enough.
 Or they may direct their anger towards the doctors or nurses, particularly if there are unanswered questions or concerns about the care you have received.
 This can be difficult to cope with if you feel very tired because of cancer and treatment.

 It may help to understand that these reactions usually come from other people's own fears – either of death itself or of the emotions that talking about it may bring up.
 It isn’t likely to be because they don’t care about you or what you’re going through.
 The anger is because they are scared of losing you, not because they think you could change things if you tried harder.

 Sometimes people try to be helpful, but are overbearing.
 They may want to protect you from everything, and jump up to help you every time you move.
 You may still feel quite well, but other people may act as though you can’t do anything for yourself.
 This can also make you feel frustrated or angry.

 Remember that the people around you are likely to be in shock.
 They probably don’t quite know how to react.
 They might try to cope by keeping busy, rather than dealing with the pain of what your death means to them.
 It is important to try to be patient, and give people time to let things sink in.